XinFinOrg/Open-Hackathon/README.md

 Join our [Public Slack Group](https://launchpass.com/xinfin-public) or Join our [Telegram Developer Group](https://t.me/XinFinDevelopers) for any technical Development related Issue.

-## Task 3 : XDCE Token Staking Function.
+## Problem Statement 3 : XDCE Token Staking Function.

 A staking mechanism requires users who offer compute power or other resources to the service takers in the ecosystem to put up a portion of their tokens in order to do so.
 If a user has no tokens to stake, but wants to support the network by providing resources they must purchase them.
 In exchange for staking their tokens and providing the service a financial reward is received.
 By forcing providers to take a financial risk you are weeding out bad actors.